ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ### Build Stoppable Applications

+- ETH still pretends to follow Code is Law, even though some of their thought leaders realize this is a contradtiction

 In 2017, researcher and blockchain philosophy thought leader Vlad Zamfir of Ethereum Foundation [admitted](https://twitter.com/VladZamfir/status/930590981816180737) that the phrase should have been "Build _Almost_ Unstoppable Applications".
 Whilst a full debate about the difference between "Stoppable", "Almost Unstoppable" and "Unstopppable" deserves it's own blog post, for now we will just point out that "Almost Unstoppable" is not the same as "Unstoppable".

 Despite this, the phrase "Build Unstoppable Applications" remained as Ethereum's main slogan [until mid 2019](http://web.archive.org/web/20190415163751/https://www.ethereum.org/), when the website was [updated](http://web.archive.org/web/20190511071935/https://ethereum.org/) and this original vision was officially retired.
 Thanks to Ethereum Classic, the original messaging did turn out to be accurate in claiming unstoppability; on ETC, The DAO was not stopped, so in the end the promises made on Ethereum.org were kept - contrary to the wishes of it's authors.